 Vaginal examination.-In most cases the diagnosis of placenta prævia cannot be made till the cervical canal will admit the finger.
 Till then the condition can only be suspected.
 Physical characters of the cervix and lower uterine segment have been described from which placenta prævia may be suspected, but none definite enough to be useful.
-When the cervix admits the finger either the smooth membranes or the spongy placenta is felt, and this settles the diagnosis.
+When the cervix admits the finger, either the smooth membranes or the spongy placenta is felt, and this settles the diagnosis.
 In lateral placenta prævia the edge of the placenta will be felt on one side only, and in marginal it will not be felt until the finger has been swept around the lower zone of the uterus.

-Treatment.-I shall first review the different means at our disposal for the treatment of placenta prævia, and then deduce from the survey rules for guidance in practice.
+Treatment.-I shall first review the different means for the treatment of placenta prævia, and then deduce rules for guidance in practice.
 The prognosis in placenta prævia is better the earlier labour comes on.
-This points out ^{} See Spencer, Obst.
-Trans., vol. xxxi.

-the first principle in treatment, viz. bring on labour as soon as the diagnosis has been made.
+This points out the first principle in treatment, viz. bring on labour as soon as diagnosis has been made.